kejunp/pebbl/README.md

 ```zsh
 brew install cmake
 ```
-for MacOS
+for macOS
-and download the installer from cmake.org for Windows )
+and download the installer from [cmake.org](https://cmake.org/) for Windows )

 Then run the generated Makefile